zype/zype.github.io/platform_docs/videos.md

 There are a lot of ways to create soft subtitles to upload to Zype.
 At Zype, we use [Aegisub](http://www.aegisub.org/) to create our SRT and VTT subtitle files.
 This is a free software that allows you to enter captions alongside the video playing.
-Then, it converts your captions to SRT or VTT files for you to upload.
+Then, it converts your captions to SRT or VTT files for you to upload onto the Zype Platform.